 Professional climbers Chris Sharma, Sasha DiGiulian, Paul Robinson, and Jason Kehl discuss why they climb, the associated risks, and climber responsibility.
 This new video is ideal as a complement to facility orientations, social media, websites, or looped viewing in facilities.

-In a growing world of adventure sports, people are entering the sport of climbing without fully comprehending its true dangers.
+In a growing world of adventure sports, people are entering the sport of climbing without fully comprehending its hazards and risks.
 Climbing offers positive benefits and rewards such as adventure, enjoyment, and fitness.
 Climbing also offers risks, including the risk of injury or death, which cannot be entirely eliminated from the sport.
 You must be willing to accept both the risks and the rewards of climbing.

 Qualified Instruction Is Required